 Use the Waypoints [Waypts] menu to acquire, view, save, delete, or send a waypoint to a NOC.
-Devices can save a large number of waypoints in their memory.
+Devices can save many waypoints in their memory.
 SatTerm can be used to retrieve waypoints saved on the device.

-A waypoint is a GPS location that you want to identify and mark with a specific name tag for future reference.
+A waypoint is a GPS location that you want to identify and mark with a specific nametag for future reference.